petrapaz/Marvel---ReactJS-Project/README.md

    Also, add css for styling: src/App.css

+8)  If you haven't already, install React Router, which is a popular routing library for React applications: npm install react-router-dom

 9) START YOUR REACT APPLICATION BY RUNNING FOLLOWING COMMANDS:
      - npm install
      - npm start //this command opens project on localhost